vl-blinov/spring-inventory-control-system/README.md

 ## About The Project

-### How It Works In Production
+### How It Works
 Roughly speaking, the process looks like this:
 1. An employee initiates a purchasing process and makes a request for budget approval for a desired product.
-1. When everything is approved, it is time for creating an inventory card with full information about the product in an e-catalogue of the ICS (inventory control system).
+2. When everything is approved, it is time for creating a new inventory card with full information about the product in an e-catalogue of the ICS (inventory control system).
-1. After that, the employee makes a PR (purchase requisition) in an ERP (enterprise resource planning) system which is connected to the ICS.
+3. After that, the employee makes a PR (purchase requisition) in an ERP (enterprise resource planning) system which is connected to the ICS.
-1. A specialist from the Purchasing Department checks the PR and organize further steps of the purchasing process.
+4. A specialist from the Purchasing Department checks the PR and organize further steps of the purchasing process.
-1. At the end, when the product is purchased and delivered, it must be registered in the ERP system.
+5. At the end, when the product is purchased and delivered, it must be registered in the ERP system.

 Each employee of the organization who has access to the ICS can view all equipment, accessories, tools and materials registered in the catalogue.
 It is very useful to do before your own purchasing as it might help to find a product similar to what you need that has been already purchased.